awsugblr/awsugblr/src/pages/blog/2021-01-14-jan-meetup-deploy-okd-aws.md

     #Meetup #Jan2021 #AWSUGBLR #LetsLearnTogether #k8s #Kubernetes
 ---

-Happy New Year and Welcome to 2021 all!
 Join the AWS User Group Bengaluru for a virtual meetup focusing on [OKD: The Community Distribution of Kubernetes](https://www.okd.io/) that powers Red Hat's [OpenShift](https://www.openshift.com/) and deploying OKD on AWS on 22nd Jan 2021.
 Our speaker for the meetup will be [Sreekar Achanta](https://www.linkedin.com/in/sreekarachanta/) who is a Site Reliability Engineer at Axelerant and an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/).

 Sreekar Achanta will go over the basics of Container Orchestration Engines, a quick look at different Container Orchestration Engines available and then focus on Open Shift and OKD and deploying OKD onAWS